vlatan/pc-backup/README.md

 # PC Backup

-PC Backup is a sort of **DIY Google Drive/Dropbox** that synchronizes specified folders from your PC to an S3 bucket in a specified intervals via cronjob.
-It basically computes an index of files along with their timestamps and if there are any changes from the previous state it deletes/uploads files from/to the S3 bucket accordingly.
+PC Backup is a sort of **DIY Google Drive/Dropbox** solution that synchronizes specified folders from your PC to an S3 bucket in a specified intervals via cronjob.
+It basically computes an index of files along with their last modified timestamps and if there are any changes from the previous state it deletes/uploads files from/to the S3 bucket accordingly.
 It can do this in two ways: via **AWS CLI** or **AWS SDK**.